dclark202/fsp-finder/README.md

     ```

 2.  **Create Environment File:**
     Create a file named `.env` in the root directory.
-This file holds API keys required by the application.
-Add the following keys (replace placeholders with real values):
+This file holds API keys required by the application (Note: the link on the Contact us page will not work if using this app locally).
     ```ini
-    # For sending email notifications via contact form
-    SENDGRID_API_KEY=YOUR_SENDGRID_API_KEY

     # For fetching official lyrics from Genius.com
     GENIUS_API_TOKEN=YOUR_GENIUS_API_TOKEN

+    # For using the LLM to detect edge case explicit content
+    HUGGING_FACE_HUB_TOKEN=YOUR_HF_TOKEN
     ```

 3.  **Build and Run with Docker Compose:**